 [Webinar] What is a SPAC and Why are They Suddenly so Popular?

-Total SPAC investment has already soared past $40 billion in 2020, and it seems like they’re in the headlines every day.
+Total SPAC investment nearly doubled from $83 billion in 2020 to over $160 billion in 2021, and it seems like they’re in the headlines every day.

 “The single best risk-adjusted investment you can make.”